fernandonula/Discord-Scraper/README.md

   yes another token.token
   ```

-  The `.gitignore` file will tell git *(or the Github desktop application)* to avoid pushing any file whose name and extension matches the ones in the file.
+  The [gitignore](.gitignore) file will tell git *(or the Github desktop application)* to avoid pushing any file whose name and extension matches the ones in the file.

 </details>